KarelZe/thesis/references/obsidian/🧠Deep Learning Methods/Transformer/@huangTabTransformerTabularData2020.md

 -   In addition to the purely supervised regime, the authors propose a semi-supervised approach leveraging unsupervised pre-training.
 -   Looking at the average AUC across 15 datasets, the proposed TabTransformer (82.8) is on par with gradient-boosted trees (82.9).

+## Notes
+- TabTransformer only learns contextual embeddings on categorical features.
+Continous features are concatenated with the embeddings and fed into a vanilla neural network. [[@somepalliSAINTImprovedNeural2021]] critize that information about correlations between categorical and continous features are lost, as continous features are not passed through the transformer block.

 ## Annotations

 “The state-of-the-art for modeling tabular data is treebased ensemble methods such as the gradient boosted decision trees (GBDT)” (Huang et al., 2020, p.
 1)